-In August 2012, the Company entered into a \$2.0 billion Amended and Restated Credit Agreement with a syndicate of banks, replacing its existing \$1.0 billion revolving credit facility, which was scheduled to expire in September 2014.
-Borrowings under the amended revolving credit facility bear interest at a variable rate based on LIBOR plus a specified margin or the bank's base rate (1.3% at December 31, 2012).
+The Company maintains a \$1.0 billion revolving credit facility with a syndicate of banks.
+Borrowings under this facility bear interest at a variable rate based on LIBOR plus a specified margin or the bank's base rate (2.3% at December 31, 2011).
 There are no significant commitment fees and no compensating balance requirements.
-The facility expires on August 1, 2017 and contains various restrictions and covenants that require the Company, among other things, to (i) limit its consolidated indebtedness as of the end of each fiscal quarter to no more than three and one-half times consolidated net earnings before interest, taxes, depreciation and amortization and certain other adjustments during the period of four fiscal quarters then ended, and (ii) maintain consolidated net earnings before interest, taxes, depreciation and amortization and certain other adjustments of at least three times consolidated interest expense as of the end of each fiscal quarter for the period of four fiscal quarters then ended.
+The facility expires in September 2014.
+As of December 31, 2011, there were letters of credit totaling \$28 million and no borrowings outstanding under the facility.
+The revolving credit facility contains various restrictions and covenants that require the Company, among other things, to (i) limit its consolidated indebtedness to no more than three and one-half times consolidated net earnings before interest, taxes, depreciation and amortization and certain other adjustments and (ii) maintain consolidated net earnings before interest, taxes, depreciation and amortization and certain other adjustments of at least three times consolidated interest expense.